A star reporter’s resignation, a racial slur and a newsroom divided: Inside the fallout at the New York Times

 But it’s clear he’s not in control of the argument.

-“To see people whose work I respect debating this word in some abstract exercise about the consistency of newsroom policy is incredibly revealing,” Nikole Hannah-Jones, who won a Pulitzer Prize for her work on the Times series on slavery, the 1619 Project, wrote on Twitter Thursday.
+“To see people whose work I respect debating this word in some abstract exercise about the consistency of newsroom policy is incredibly revealing,” Nikole Hannah-Jones, who won a Pulitzer Prize for her work on the Times series on slavery, the 1619 Project, wrote on Twitter on Thursday.

 “Of course journalists should, carefully and thoughtfully, use the word IN PRINT if directly quoting someone or a historic text and the word is deemed necessary for the story,” she wrote.
 “That is not what happened with Don McNeil.”